-The Jersey Competition Regulatory Authority ("JCRA") in exercise of its powers under Article 15 of the Postal Services (Jersey) Law 2004 ("the Law") proposes to grant to Citipost DSA Limited ("Citipost") a Class I Postal Operator's Licence.
-The Licence would permit the conveyance of Large Letters and Packets, subject to a Minimum Volume Requirement, but not the conveyance of Letter Format mail.
+The Jersey Competition Regulatory Authority ('JCRA') in exercise of its powers under Article 15 of the Postal Services (Jersey) Law 2004 ('the Law') proposes to grant to TNT Post UK Limited ('TNT Post') a Class I Postal Operator's Licence.
+The Licence would permit the conveyance of Packets (from the date that the Licence is signed by the JCRA) and Large Letters (from 1 January 2012), subject to a Minimum Volume Requirement, but not the conveyance of Letter format mail.